 6. But wait – I also need professional photos.

 Of course you do.
 When selling your products, you want to make sure they look good – presentation is everything.
 Mokker AI helps you to add backgrounds to photos of your products so they look more professional on your website and in social media posts.
-There are endless photos to choose from – with options such as “Concrete Loft” and “Landhaus Dining Room,” you can decide which aesthetic best suits your products.
+You can customize the backgrounds by answering a prompt and describing what kind of aesthetic you are looking for.
 With professional, polished images, your products are sure to attract some attention.

 7. What about professional videos?

 You can do that, too.
-With Synthesia, you can create professional videos in just 15 minutes using AI.
-According to its website, the tool is used by companies such as Amazon and BBC and can save you up to 80% of your time and budget.
+With Synthesia, you can create professional videos (for ads or in-house use) in just 15 minutes using AI.
+According to its website, the tool is used by companies such as Amazon and BBC and costs a fraction of conventional video production.
 Plus, it was featured in this year’s Forbes list of “The AI 50.”
-This tool is helpful for simple advertisements because it eliminates the need for professional video equipment and actors.

-Conclusion: While AI is not a replacement for human creativity and innovation (it won’t start the business for you) it can certainly lend a helping hand as you embark on this new venture.
-And the cost is cheap – to try all of these tools, you’d need to pay a total of about $100 (although a few had recurring fees or charged extra for more premium service.)
+While AI is not a replacement for human creativity and innovation (it won’t start the business for you) it can certainly lend a helping hand as you embark on this new venture.
+And the cost is cheap – to try all of these tools, you’d need to pay less than $100 (although a few had recurring fees or charged extra for more premium service.)

 The feedback generator made me rightfully question whether I had all my ducks in a row, so to speak, for my fledgling honey business.
 The name and logo tools were also pretty impressive.
 So, too, were the photo, video and copy tools, if you consider how cheap and quickly they created basic elements.